neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. class:: PWManager
+.. class:: h.PWManager()

-    Syntax:
-        ``p = h.PWManager()``

-    Description:
     A variety of hooks into the :ref:`pwm` to allow program control of that tool.
 The implementation of the
     Window item of the NeuronMainMenu makes
     heavy use of this class.
 Note that the first window created is called the leader.
 It cannot be closed.